NubeIO/rubix-ce-docs/docs/rubix-ce/setup/download.md

 :::

 # OS support
-Rubix-CE is supported for Windows, Mac and Linux operating systems.
+Rubic CE is supported for Windows, Mac and Linux operating systems.

 ## Download

-for windows download the version build name called `windows` <br/>
+For windows download the version build name called `windows` <br/>
 for example named `rubix-ce-0.1.1-ae3be517.windows.zip`

 :::info get the Latest version
-On github `releases` page the newest version of rubix-ce will be marked with a green **Latest**
+On github `releases` page the newest version of Rubic CE will be marked with a green **Latest** icon
 :::